 Bluefield University's RamAlert is a wireless emergency notification system created in an effort to enhance communication to students, parents, faculty and staff during times of crisis on campus.
 Through RamAlert, trained and authorized Bluefield University administrators are able to warn the campus community of an impending emergency and provide timely information to minimize disruption and potentially prevent harm or protect lives.
 In the case of an emergency, RamAlert subscribers will receive a text and/or e-mail message with details of the crisis and any necessary action plan.
-All Bluefield University faculty, staff, and students are automatically placed into the system to receive the alerts and must opt out to be removed from the system.
+All Bluefield University faculty, staff, and students are automatically placed into the system to receive the alerts and must opt out to be removed from the system alerts and must opt out to be removed from the system.
 Messages, sent through a secure web portal, can be received via cell phone (text) or e-mail.